NVIDIA/nvidia-terraform-modules/aks/examples/cnpack/README.md

 1. Update the `terraform.tfvars` file to not be prompted for variable input
     - Add `cluster_name`
     - Add the IDs of the members or groups who should have cluster access to the variable `admin_group_object_ids`.
 The GUID input can be retrieved in the Azure portal by searching for the desired user or group
-    - Add `fluentbit-workspace-name`.
+    - Add `fluentbit_workspace_name`.
 This will create Azure Log Analytics Workspace with the specified name.
-    - Add `prometheus-name`.
+    - Add `prometheus_name`.
 This will create Azure Monitor Workspace with the specified name.

 2. Run `terraform plan` and validate that the output is correct